Wheatland & Adjacent Districts Emergency Medical Services Association Collective Agreement 2023-2027

 2. An Employee shall be allowed a credit for sick leave computed from the date of employment at the rate of twelve (12) hours for each full month of employment up to a maximum credit of four hundred and thirty two hours (432) hours.

-3. An Employee granted sick leave shall be paid for the period of such leave at his basic rate of pay, and the number of hours thus paid shall be deducted from his accumulated sick leave credits up to the total amount of the Employee’s accumulated credits at the time sick leave commenced.
+3. An Employee granted sick leave shall be paid for the period of such leave at their basic rate of pay, and the number of hours thus paid shall be deducted from their accumulated sick leave credits up to the total amount of the Employee’s accumulated credits at the time sick leave commenced.

 4. Employees may be required to submit satisfactory proof to the Employer of any illness, non-occupational accident, or quarantine.

-5. When an Employee has accrued the maximum sick leave credits of four hundred thirty-two (432) hours, he shall no longer accrue sick leave credits until such time as his total accumulation is reduced below the maximum.
-At that time he shall recommence accumulating sick leave credits.
+5. When an Employee has accrued the maximum sick leave credits of four hundred thirty-two (432) hours, they shall no longer accrue sick leave credits until such time as their total accumulation is reduced below the maximum.
+At that time they shall recommence accumulating sick leave credits.

 6. Except as otherwise specifically provided in this Collective Agreement sick leave pay shall not be granted during any leave of absence.